timbeaudet/knowledge_base/faq/what_am_i_doing.md

 - Improving technology features, tools, integrations
 - Gaining experience in designing racing games

-To learn more lessons and challenges about finishing games to ensure overtime the games become better and risk of failure gets reduced.
-Building
+To learn more lessons and challenges about finishing games to ensure that overtime the games become better and risk of failure gets reduced.

 ## Worried about Quality